sfsu-joseo/CSC645/Extracredit/ProxyServer/README.md

 6. Turn web proxy server on
 7. Disconnect from server
 ```

+## Getting Started with the proxy server option (option 6 in the menu)

 When users select this option, the server will turn on the web server proxy services and will show the following additional menu to the user.